Tools Australian artists should be using to keep it local.

 Contributors manage passes and submissions

-Instead of relying on email chains and spreadsheets, accred centralises the entire process in one system built specifically for the Australian events industry.
+Instead of relying on email chains and spreadsheets, accred centralises the entire process in one system built specifically for the music industry.

 Why Using Australian Tools Matters